demisto/content/Packs/F5/Integrations/F5_ASM/README.md

 ### f5-asm-policy-xml-profiles-update
 ***
-Update an XML profile in a policy
+Updates an XML profile in a policy

 #### Base Command